wsag/WBM/README.md

 2. Grogan, Danielle Sarah, "Global and regional assessments of unsustainable groundwater use in irrigated agriculture" (2016).
 Doctoral Dissertations.
 2260. https://scholars.unh.edu/dissertation/2260.

+## Input data
+Model input data and a Singularity container with the required operating system and software dependencies can be found here: https://wbm.unh.edu/